doctrine/orm/docs/en/reference/annotations-reference.rst

 This annotation is used in the context of relations in :ref:`@ManyToOne <annref_manytoone>`, :ref:`@OneToOne <annref_onetoone>` fields and in the Context of :ref:`@JoinTable <annref_jointable>` nested inside a @ManyToMany.
-This annotation is not required.
-If it is not specified the attributes *name* and *referencedColumnName* are inferred from the table and primary key names.
+If this annotation or both *name* and *referencedColumnName* are missing they will be computed considering the field's name and the current :doc:`naming strategy <namingstrategy>`.

-Required attributes:
+Optional attributes:

 -  **name**: Column name that holds the foreign key identifier for this relation.
 In the context of @JoinTable it specifies the column name in the join table.
 -  **referencedColumnName**: Name of the primary key identifier that is used for joining of this relation.

-Optional attributes:
+Defaults to *id*.
 -  **unique**: Determines whether this relation is exclusive between the affected entities and should be enforced as such on the database constraint level.
 Defaults to false.